tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 “Andy.
 Andy McMillan”

 She knew my full name?
 I realised there must be some connection.
 It was a small town after all.
-What this link was, however, I had no clue.
+What this link was though, I had no clue.

 “I’m sorry, have we met?”
 I asked.